htrnguyen/cerebras-pdf-gen/README.md

 # AI Document Generator

-A command-line tool that uses the Google Gemini API to automatically generate detailed reports on random topics and saves them as `.docx` files.
+A command-line tool that uses the Groq API to automatically generate detailed reports on random topics and saves them as `.docx` files.

 ## Features

 -   Generates random, interesting topics.
-- Uses the `gemini-2.5-flash` model to write 800-1200 word articles in Markdown.
+- Uses the `llama-3.3-70b-versatile` model via Groq to write 800-1200 word articles in Markdown.
 -   Automatically converts Markdown files to `.docx` using Pandoc.
 -   Supports concurrent document creation.

 ## Requirements

 -   Python 3.x
--   A Google Gemini API Key.
+-   A Groq API Key.
 -   **Pandoc:** You must install Pandoc and ensure its executable is in your system's PATH.

 ## Setup